DataJuggler/BlazorChat/README.md

 Please subscribe to my YouTube channel.

-Step 3: Create a System Environment Variable with the following values:
+<b>Step 3:</b> Create a System Environment Variable with the following values:

 Name: BlazorChat